xerc/mac-install-guide/rubyonrails/index.md

 If you don't need a version manager, install Ruby using the [Homebrew](https://brew.sh/) package manager.
 Use this approach if you are only building a casual project that you will not maintain, or if you are just trying out Ruby to learn the language.
 You can easily remove Ruby after installing with Homebrew (and re-install a newer version when you need it).
 Don't install Ruby with Homebrew if you need to switch among Ruby versions (use asdf or chruby in this case).

 Finally, you should know that macOS comes with a **system Ruby** pre-installed.
-MacOS Big Sur or Catalina includes Ruby 2.6.3 which is not the newest version.
+MacOS Monterey includes Ruby 2.6.8 which is not the newest version.
 If you use the system Ruby you'll need root access (sudo) to install gems (introducing a security risk).
 And you'll end up with a cluster of (sometimes incompatible) gems that can't be easily removed to restore your system to a clean state.
 Please use either asdf, chruby, or Homebrew.

 You'll find instructions here for installing Ruby using asdf, chruby, or Homebrew.